1. Quantum Chemistry: Study a molecule#

 3. Variational Quantum Eigensolver (VQE) as a hybrid quantum-classical algorithm that is promising for near-term quantum devices.

-First two of the above methods are examples of classical computation, while the third one utilises quantum computing.
-The HF is an approximate method, which is usually very inexpensive compared to the FCI, which is a lot closer to exact solution.
+These approaches differ in either formalism, or approximations to transform the problem into a minimization.
+The first two of the above methods are examples of classical computation.
+HF is an approximate method, which is usually very inexpensive compared to the FCI, which is a lot closer to exact solution.
+The third mehtod (VQE) utilises quantum computing, by classically optimising the parameters of the gates of a quantum circuit.

 By applying these methods to the same set of molecular systems and geometries, we can compare their outcome, and use the comparison evaluate the viability of quantum algorithms like VQE for practical molecular simulations, especially in the context of bond dissociation and chemical reactivity — tasks that are known to challenge classical methods.